Resilient

 AI Resilience Report forHealth Education Specialists

-Health Education Specialists are somewhat more resilient to AI impacts than most occupations, according to our analysis of 7 sources.
+Health Education Specialists are more resilient to AI impacts than most occupations, according to our analysis of 7 sources.

 Learn more about how you can thrive in this position